ReginaAbena19/Fitness-Project-/README.md

 **To use Fitly:**

-Download all files from this repo
+1. Download all files from this repository

-Navigate to the folder
+2. Navigate to the folder

-Install all prerequisites below
+3. Install all prerequisites below

-Run main.py
+4. Run main.py

 **Prerequisites:**